camila314/CacaoSDK/README.md

+# Archive Warning
+This project is no longer being maintained on this repository, and has moved and been renamed to [Geode](https://github.com/geode-sdk/sdk).

 # CacaoSDK
 Cacao is a revolutionary Geometry Dash modding framework for MacOS users.
 Cacao requires CMake so make sure you have that.
 To start, run the `create` file and specify a location